 The Works Within a Road Reserve Permit allows you to construct a crossover through the naturestrip for your driveway.
 The crossover is the Council owned section of land between the footpath and road kerb and channel.
-Click here for the specifications and permit application form.(PDF, 214KB)
+Click here for further information and to apply online.

 - Is there an intersection closer than 10 meters from the proposed crossover site?

 - Are there any pits or assets such as NBN pits, storm water points, light posts, sign posts or pram crossings within a meter of the proposed crossover site?

 Formally known as a Crossover Permit, a Driveway Access permit is required by Council to construct, alter or remove driveway access to your property from a Council maintained road.